dgis/xsddiagram/ReadMe.txt

 XSD Diagram is a free xml schema definition diagram viewer (http://regis.cosnier.free.fr).

-Version 0.5 Copyright © 2006-2008 Régis Cosnier, All Rights Reserved.
+Version 0.6 Copyright © 2006-2010 Regis Cosnier, All Rights Reserved.

 This program is free software and may be distributed according to the terms of the GNU General Public License (GPL).